Function

 )

-Splits string into a number of tokens not containing any of the characters in delimiter.
+Splits string into a number of tokens not containing any of the characters in delimiters.
 A token is the (possibly empty) longest string that does not contain any of the characters in delimiters.
 If max_tokens is reached, the remainder is appended to the last token.

-For example the result of g_strsplit_set (“abc:def/ghi”, “:/”, -1) is a NULL-terminated vector containing the three strings “abc”, “def”, and “ghi”.
+For example, the result of g_strsplit_set (“abc:def/ghi”, “:/”, -1) is an array containing the three strings “abc”, “def”, and “ghi”.

-The result of g_strsplit_set (“:def/ghi:”, “:/”, -1) is a NULL-terminated vector containing the four strings “”, “def”, “ghi”, and “”.
+The result of g_strsplit_set (“:def/ghi:”, “:/”, -1) is an array containing the four strings “”, “def”, “ghi”, and “”.

 Note that this function works on bytes not characters, so it can’t be used to delimit UTF-8 strings for anything but ASCII characters.